lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Most multidimensional visualization techniques work with some form of dimension mapping, where n dimensions are mapped to three dimensions and then displayed with 3D computer graphics techniques.
 The mapping is achieved by fixing all variables except three, and then applying the visualization techniques described throughout the text to the resulting data.
 For maximum benefit, the process of fixing independent variables, mapping to three dimensions, and then generating visualization must be interactive.
 This improves the effectiveness of the visualization process, allowing the user to build an internal model of the data by manipulating different parts of the data.

-One novel approach to multidimensional visualization has been proposed by Inselberg and Dimsdale <em style="color:blue;background-color: white">\[Inselberg87\]</em>.
+One novel approach to multidimensional visualization has been proposed by Inselberg and Dimsdale <em style="color:green;background-color: white">\[Inselberg87\]</em>.
 This approach uses parallel coordinate systems.
 Instead of plotting points on orthogonal axes, the ith dimensional coordinate of each point is plotted along separate, parallel axes.
 This is shown in **Figure 9-41** for a five-dimensional point.
 In parallel coordinate plots, points appear as lines.
 As a result, plots of n-dimensional points appear as sequences of line segments that may intersect or group to form complex fan patterns.
 In so doing, the human pattern recognition capability is engaged.
 Unfortunately, if the number of points becomes large, and the data is not strongly correlated, the resulting plots can become a solid mass of black, and any data trends are drowned in the visual display.

 Another useful multivariable technique uses glyphs.
 This technique associates a portion of the glyph with each variable.
 Although glyphs cannot generally be designed for arbitrary n-dimensional data, in many applications we can create glyphs to convey the information we are interested in.
 Refer to ["Glyphs"](/VTKBook/06Chapter6/#glyphs) in [Chapter 6](/VTKBook/06Chapter6) for more information about glyphs.